- Over 280,000 Canadians are employed by banks across Canada.

 - Support for entrepreneurial studies programs at post-secondary institutions

 Canada’s banking industry is one of the highest taxed industries in the country.
-Canada’s six largest banks paid $8.5 billion in taxes to all levels of government in Canada in 2014.
-And according to data compiled by Bloomberg, four of Canada’s banks were among the country’s top five corporate taxpayers.2
+Canada’s six largest banks paid $7.3 billion in taxes to all levels of government in Canada in 2015.

 Successful exporters and international competitors

 Canada’s banks and their subsidiaries contribute significantly to employment and job creation.
-In 2014, banks employed 280,145 Canadians and full-time industry employment has increased by 26.9 per cent over the past ten years
+In 2015, banks employed 280,115 Canadians.

 A diverse workforce

-In 2014, 2,729 aboriginal people were bank employees.
-Representation of people with disabilities in the large six banks increased to 4.1 per cent in 2014.
+In 2015, 2,704 indigenous people were bank employees.
+Representation of people with disabilities in the large six banks increased to 4.1 per cent in 2015.
 Banks are currently engaged in a number of initiatives to increase representation and advancement in employment of aboriginal people and people with disabilities.

 Banks and their employees are among Canada's top corporate donors and have a long tradition of community participation.
 Canada’s charities and non-profit community groups receive multi-million dollar support from banks and every year thousands of bank employees at all levels donate their time and talent to charitable initiatives.
 These contributions help support a broad range of programs, particularly in the areas of education, the arts, youth, the environment, disaster relief and health care.